thatapicompany/theauthapi-magiclink-retool-demo/README.md

 ## Deploying to Vercel

-Follow [this guide](https://magic.link/posts/magic-link-nextjs) for deploying to Vercel
+Follow [this guide](https://magic.link/posts/magic-link-nextjs) for deploying to Vercel.